mohamedallam1991/Golang-book/content/golang/gobs.md

 ---
-title: Golang slices guide
+title: What are Gobs?
 # slug: "golang-variables"
-url: slices
+url: gobs

 date: 2022-08-16
-description: This article teaches you everything you need to know about slices in Golang
+description: Lets explore Gobs a transmittable data structure ,
-lead: Lets learn Golang slices, how to declare them and how to use them.
+lead: Lets learn Golang interfaces, how to declare them and how to use them.
 # date: 2022-08-15T14:00:00.000Z
 # series: ['Golang', 'Beginner']
 categories: